zorec/ng2-pack/README.md

 - **addingColumn** A column is being added at a specific position.
 Type: AddingColumnEvent
 - **toggleSubfield** Triggered when a visibility for a subfield is changed.
 Type: ToggleSubfieldEvent
 - **visibleColumnsChange** This event is trigged whenever a column is added/removed or the order changed.
-- **rowClick** Row was clicked.
+- **rowClick** Body row was clicked.
 Event data is row index.
 Type: RowClickEvent
 - **editCell** This event is triggered when a cell was edited.
 Type EditCellEvent.
 Experimental.